-If trading was easy, everyone would do it — and everyone would succeed.
-Yet, we see lots of disenfranchised traders, that try to blame everything but themselves for their inability to stay in the green, and not so many successful investors.
+If trading were easy, everyone would do it — and everyone would succeed.
+Yet, we see lots of disenfranchised traders that try to blame everything but themselves for their inability to stay in the black and not so many successful investors.
 Why is it like this?

 If you are not one of them and have decided to make it through, you might want to learn how to avoid these costly mistakes.